kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 ## **Real Talk: When to Bend the Rules**

 1. **CMS Output**
-   If your WordPress theme spits out `<div>`s, don't fight it.
+   If your WordPress/Drupal/Liferay theme spits out `<div>`s, don't fight it.
 Just wrap the worst offenders.

 2. **Legacy Codebases**
    Refactor files as you touch them.
 No need for a grand rewrite.